gburton/gburton/README.md

 Current co-lead dev of the **CE Phoenix** project, an Open Source E-Commerce shopping cart.

+> Open source is about building something for yourself, and sharing it with others.
+>
+> Those others then build on it to add their own needs, and share it in return.

+I've done my bit.
+Have you done yours?
 <!--
 **gburton/gburton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.